What is LUX light anyway?

 What is the importance of the 10,000 lux and distance rating?

 Light therapy boxes built with some UL-listed parts are not the same as those in which the whole light box has been UL-tested and listed.
-If a company says it uses UL approved parts, this means the whole light box was not tested.
+If a company says it uses UL approved parts for their therapy lights, this means the whole light box was not tested.
 For safety sake, verify this before you buy.
 It's also against the law to sell electrical appliances that are not UL-listed.

-At Alaska Northern Lights, we base our light therapy and light box information on a variety of accepted scientific studies and not on the opinions of a few individuals.
-Research has shown that in light therapy, the light's intensity is the key, not UV rays.
-UV rays are considered a liability and a health problem with the eyes and skin.
-Our light box produces no UV-A or UV-C rays and no measurable amount of UV-B. We block any remaining UV rays with our UV diffuser screen.
+At Alaska Northern Lights, we base our lumen light therapy and light box information on a variety of accepted scientific studies and not on the opinions of a few individuals.
+Research has shown that in light therapy, the light's intensity is the key.